taidalog/taidalab/README.md

 [Japanese README](README.ja.md)

-A Web application for learning Informatics I, one of the subject taught in Japanese senior high school.
+A Web application for learning Informatics I, one of the subjects taught in Japanese senior high school.

 ## Features